A Point on Discrete versus Continuous State-Space Markov Chains: Simulation Study

 \subsection{MLEs of a and p}

 Tables \ref{MLE1} and \ref{MLE2} below present the MLEs of $a$ and $p$ for various sample sizes and selected initial value pairs.
 Few pairs of $a$ and $p$ were selected for this study to avoid very lengthy tables.
 We used different combinations of true values for $a$ and $p$ and constructed 95\% confidence intervals accordingly.
-Utilizing the asymptotic normality described in Theorem (\ref{Estimators for discrete}), we derived confidence intervals for $a$ and $p$ based on the standard normal distribution.
-Furthermore, we performed 400 replications for each case to calculate the coverage probabilities (CPs) and the mean lengths of confidence intervals (CIML).
+Utilizing the asymptotic normality described in Theorem (\ref{Estimators for discrete}), we derived confidence intervals for $a$ and $p$ based on the standard normal distribution.Furthermore, we generated 400 replications for each sequence of length $n$, which were used to calculate the coverage probabilities (CPs) of the true values by the confidence intervals, as well as the mean lengths of the confidence intervals (CIML).
 Note that we did not include the numerical values of the estimators because $400$ numerical values were computed for each estimator in each case, and there is no criterion to choose only one representative from the $400$.
 Relatively narrow confidence intervals reflect a higher level of precision in estimation, while wider confidence intervals indicate greater uncertainty in estimation.

 In Table \ref{MLE1}, the confidence intervals for $a$ decrease as $p$ increases, reflecting reduced uncertainty in estimating $a$ with higher values of $p<0.5$.
-This reduction is attributed to the decreasing variance of $\hat{a}$ as $p<1/2$ increases.
+This reduction is attributed to the decreasing variance of $\hat{a}$ as $\hat{p}<1/2$ increases.
 The accuracy in estimation improves with sample size.
 Moreover, as the sample size grows, the coverage probability for $a$ becomes more precise, indicating improved accuracy in capturing the true value of $a$ by the confidence intervals.